-8 Countries Near Turkey and the reasons you must visit
+8 Countries Near Turkey and the reasons you must visit (2023)

 Are you wondering what are the countries near Turkey?
 Here we will talk about them and so much more.

-The Republic of Turkey is a country located at the intersection of Europe and Asia.
-There are many countries near Turkey and eight countries actually border it.
+The Republic of Turkey is a member of NATO, a country located at the intersection of the continents of Europe and Asia, and subdivided into 81 provinces.

 We’ll take a look at the 8 countries that border Turkey as well as give a bit of context for Turkey.
-We’ll cover the bodies of water that border it, the major straits, regions and cities.

 Turkey is home to a diverse population with major cultural influences from both East and West.